-2. Post a picture of the ad on your new page.
+2. Find an advertisement and post a picture of the ad on your new page.

 3. Then, examine the text and/or caption and explain how the text & image work together in the advertisement.
 You should approach your analysis from various perspectives, including personal, historical, technical, ethical, cultural, and critical.